solmazeradat/ETL-Airtable-OMOP/README.md

 - The video to the presentation can be found [to be added after the 20th July ](here)

 # Development Setup
-Before running the Python notebook, the follwoing prerequisities need to be setup:
+Before running the Python notebook, the following prerequisites need to be setup:

-## Prerequisities
+## Prerequisites

 ### Airtable
 - The test dataset for this project can be found under under [patients](https://github.com/OHDSI/Tutorial-ETL/blob/master/data/syntheaRaw/patients.csv).
 Using the ``Add or import`` function in Airtable, the dataset can be added and data types can be changed.
-- The test script which was adapted to trasfom the dataset can be found under [Insert_Person](https://github.com/OHDSI/Tutorial-ETL/blob/master/materials/Implementation/Insert_Person_Lauren.sql).
+- The test script which was adapted to transform the dataset can be found under [Insert_Person](https://github.com/OHDSI/Tutorial-ETL/blob/master/materials/Implementation/Insert_Person_Lauren.sql).
-- To placeholder for the [Person](https://ohdsi.github.io/CommonDataModel/cdm54.html#person) table can be added ready to be populated with the transfomed data.
+- To placeholder for the [Person](https://ohdsi.github.io/CommonDataModel/cdm54.html#person) table can be added ready to be populated with the transformed data.

 This project used Airtable API to interact with your Airtable bases.